JasonKessler/scattertext/README.md

 * [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

 ##What's new
+### 0.0.2.3
+Ability to see how a particular term is discussed differently between categories through the `word_similarity_explorer` function.

+Specialized mode to view sparse term scores.

+Fixed a bug that was caused by repeated values in background unigram counts.

+Added true alphabetical term sorting in visualizations.

+Added an optional save-as-SVG button.

 ### 0.0.2.2

 Addition option of showing characteristic terms (from the full set of documents) being considered.